LinesHogan/Open-Domain-Oral-Disease-QA-Dataset/README.md

 We currently offer a suite of evaluation datasets encompassing models such as GPT-3.5, GPT-4, Palm2, and Llama2-70B.
 More data is under reviewed.
 This dataset is meticulously designed to evaluate the diagnostic capabilities of Large Language Models (LLMs) in the domain of oral disease.

 ### Immediate Access
-For immediate access to our review datasets, please reach out to Yuanhao Ceng at cengyuanhao@bupt.edu.cn.
+For immediate access to our review datasets, please reach out to Yuanhao Zeng at cengyuanhao@bupt.edu.cn.

 ### Dataset Format
 Our datasets are structured in the JSON Lines (jsonl) format, where each line encapsulates a comprehensive conversation context.
 This includes manual evaluation results and meta-information vital for machine learning model training.